tankerwng/handbook/benefits/commission.md

 ## Eligibility

 Eligible full-time employees can take advantage of this benefit upon starting with thoughtbot.
-Apprentices are eligible for this benefit.
+Apprentices are also eligible for this benefit.

 Commission is no longer paid to you when your employment with the company ends.